Organizations of the Iranian Revolution: Prerevolutionary opposition groups

-Before the Iranian Revolution, opposition groups tended to fall into four major categories: Constitutionalist, Marxist, Leftist, and Islamist.
+Before the Iranian Revolution, opposition groups tended to fall into four major categories: Constitutionalist, Leftist, and Islamist.

 Constitutionalists, including the National Front of Iran, wanted to revive constitutional monarchy including free elections.
 Without elections or outlets for peaceful political activity though, they had lost their relevance and had little following.

 Marxist groups were primarily guerrilla groups working to defeat the Pahlavi regime by assassination and armed struggle.
 They were illegal and heavily suppressed by the SAVAK internal security apparatus.
 They included the Tudeh Party of Iran; the Organization of Iranian People's Fedai Guerrillas (OIPFG) and the breakaway Iranian People's Fedai Guerrillas (IPFG), two armed organizations; and some minor groups.

 Islamists were divided into several groups.
 The Freedom Movement of Iran was formed by religious members of the National Front of Iran.
 It also was a constitutional group and wanted to use lawful political methods against the Shah.
 This movement comprised Bazargan and Taleqani.

 One leftist political party with a considerable following was the People's Mojahedin Organization of Iran (PMOI).
 The organization opposed the influence of the clergy and later fought the Islamic government.
 Although the Mojahedin professed loyalty to Islam, they rejected the doctrine of velayat-e Faqih, condemning it as a “reactionary” system of governance.
 In its place, they advocated for an idealistic model of council-based government, articulated through concepts such as “council politics” (shora-ha) and the vision of a “classless monotheistic society” (jameh-e bi-tabagh-e tohidī).
 Individual writers and speakers like Ali Shariati and Morteza Motahhari also did important work outside of these parties and groups.

 The Islamist groups that ultimately prevailed were the loyal followers of Ayatollah Khomeini.
 They included some minor armed Islamist groups which joined together after the revolution in the Mojahedin of the Islamic Revolution Organization.
 The Coalition of Islamic Societies was founded by religious bazaaris (traditional merchants).
 The Combatant Clergy Association comprised Motahhari, Ayatollah Mohammad Beheshti, Mohammad-Javad Bahonar, Akbar Hashemi Rafsanjani and Mofatteh who later became the major governors of Islamic Republic.
 They used a cultural approach to fight the Shah.

 Because of internal repression, opposition groups abroad were used and important to keep the revolution alive.
 Such groups include the Confederation of Iranian Students, the foreign branch of the Freedom Movement of Iran and the Islamic Association of Students.